HWY 99 construction continues

 • OR 194 (Main Street East) is now open.

-• Madrona Street and Jackson Street will reopen on the west side of OR 99W on Monday, Aug.
-12.
+• Madrona and Jackson Streets reopened on the west side of OR 99W on Monday.

-• Beginning Sunday, Aug.
-11, all traffic will travel on the west side of OR 99W as contractors work on the east side of the travel lanes.
+• All traffic will travel on the west side of OR 99W as contractors work on the east side of the travel lanes.

 • Two-way traffic is maintained through the work zone.

-• Beginning Sunday, Aug.
-11, the east side of Clay Street and the east side of Madrona Street will be closed until approximately Aug.
+• The east side of Clay Street and the east side of Madrona Street will be closed until about Aug.
 16. Follow on-site detour signs and flaggers for safety.

 The center turn lane is closed approaching Main Street/OR 51.
 Watch for signage.
 The closure allows both the northbound and southbound lanes to remain open.

-• No left turns will be allowed on OR 99W between Jackson Street and Clay Street.
+• No left turns will be allowed on OR 99W between Jackson and Clay Streets.

 • Drivers on OR 99W wanting to turn onto Main Street will be redirected by detour signs to Hoffman Road.